Environment Protection Authority Victoria

 This is subject to exemptions under the Freedom of Information Act 1982 (Vic) and the EP Act, which requires licensees to give consent before the EPA can disclose information in relation to a manufacturing process or trade secrets (s 60 EP Act).
 See Freedom of information law, for details of freedom of information exemptions.

 Only people appointed by the EPA may prosecute offences against the EP Act (s 59).
-Similarly, the EP Act does not provide a right to enforce the legislation or the conditions of licences or work approvals.
+Similarly, the EP Act does not provide a right to enforce the legislation or the conditions of licences or works approvals.

 The EPA usually visits the premises or the site of a complaint.
 If there is a persistent problem then the EPA can do a number of things.